mrmaxsteel/CODE-devops-workshop/README.md

 * A laptop with:
    * Git installed (www.git-scm.com/downloads)
    * A text editor of your choice (e.g. VS Code)
-* An active AWS Educate account (Winston can provide instructions to set this up)
+* An active AWS Educate account
 * A mind ready to be blown!

 ### Register your AWS Educate Account